The Perfect 10-Days in Portugal Itinerary (Without a Car)

 • Miradouro da Graça – Officially known as Miradouro Sophia de Mello Breyner Andresen, this miradouro or viewpoint was my favorite one in Lisbon.

-• Sé de Lisboa (Lisbon Cathedral) – This is the oldest church in the city, and is very pretty inside.
+• Sé de Lisboa (Lisbon Cathedral) – This is the oldest church in the city, and is beautiful inside.

 • Fado Museum – Learn about the evolution of this expressive, often melancholy type of music that Portugal is famous for.